Lesson 3: A full-fledged application to physics#

 plt.show()

-Define a little helper routine that produces a training batch of response curves for randomly chosen resonance frequency (omega0), nonlinearity (epsilon), and damping (gamma).
+We now define a little helper routine that produces a training batch of response curves for randomly chosen resonance frequency (omega0), nonlinearity (epsilon), and damping (gamma).

 def random_parameter_vectors( key, batchsize , ranges ):